What You Need to Know: Cold Brew vs Nitro Cold BrewPosted by Bean & Bean on

 Caffeine in a cold brew

 Cold brews require roughly double the amount of coffee to brew.
 This is due to the absence of heat, making the extraction slower.
 In addition, this also results in more caffeine when compared to a regular cup of coffee.
+If you find cold brew to have too much caffeine, you could brew with decaf coffee beans, or a half-caff mixture.

 Nitro cold brew

-Nitro cold brew is a version of cold brew that is also a bit bubbly and fizzy.
+Nitro cold brew is a version of cold brew that is a bit bubbly and fizzy.
 When it was introduced in the coffee market, people who loved coffee and beer found it very appealing as it tastes like a combination of the two.

 How it’s made